 Our staff are leaders in their fields, and we provide exceptional supervisory support, as well as a dynamic and supportive environment in which to pursue your studies.
 You'll have access to outstanding research resources, including our superb library and archive facilities, our custom-built Humanities Research Centre, our renowned interdisciplinary research centres, and our innovative Thin Ice Press.

-- Unparalleled research resources, including the Borthwick Institute for Archives, King's Manor Library, York Minster Library and the nearby British Library Document Supply Centre at Boston Spa
+- Rich and comprehensive research resources, including the Borthwick Institute for Archives, King's Manor Library, York Minster Library and the nearby British Library Document Supply Centre at Boston Spa

-- Our PhD graduates have a superb record of going on to successful academic careers, or pursuing alternative career paths which make the most of their skills as researchers, writers, and critics
+- Many of our PhD graduates have gone on to successful academic careers, or pursued alternative career paths which make the most of their skills as researchers, writers, and critics

 Research in the Department is split into four schools covering Medieval, Renaissance, Eighteenth Century/Romantic and Modern time periods, though we welcome research that disrupts these period divides.
 We possess significant research expertise in the literature and language of other cultures, from ancient Greece to contemporary Pakistan, and our theoretical commitments take in everything from disability studies to theology, and from narrative studies to ecocriticism and animal studies.